navarroaxel/navarroaxel.github.io/blog/build-a-network-speed-monitor-in-bash-with-awk.md

 done
 ```

-First, we save the name of network interface to inspect in a `INTERFACE` variable, in this example is `eth0`.
+First, we declare the variable `INTERFACE` with the name of the network interface to be inspected - in this example is `eth0`.

-Second, we print a nice header to remember us which column is the download speed (and the upload one) and the speeds are measured in kilobytes per second (KiB/s, the `i` is because [1 Kibibyte is 1024 bytes](https://en.wikipedia.org/wiki/Byte#Units_based_on_powers_of_2)).
+Then, we print a nice header to remind ourselves which column is the download speed (and the upload one).
+These speeds are measured in kilobytes per second (KiB/s, the `i` is because [1 Kibibyte is 1024 bytes](https://en.wikipedia.org/wiki/Byte#Units_based_on_powers_of_2)).

-Then, we start the infinite loop with a sleep of 2 seconds between every iteration.
-Don't worry, this script will be stopped using `Ctrl+C`.
+Finally, we start the infinite loop with a sleep of 2 seconds between iterations.
+Don't worry, this script can be stopped using `Ctrl+C`.

 ### Comparing the dev pseudo-file in time

-We want to measure the network speed in KiB per second, so we should read the `/proc/net/dev` file and compare with a new read from the dev file after 1 second.
-For this we can use a little bash trick called [process substitution](https://tldp.org/LDP/abs/html/process-sub.html).
+We want to measure the network speed in KiB per second, so we should read the `/proc/net/dev` file and compare it against a new read from the same file after 1 second.
+For this, we can use a little bash trick called [process substitution](https://tldp.org/LDP/abs/html/process-sub.html).

 ```bash
 awk '...' \